Primary Pupils Put their STEM Skills to the Test in Lego Robot Challenge

 2nd October 2018

-Pupils from more than a dozen North East primary schools have taken part in the first ever ‘FIRSTLEGO League’ competition at Nissan Sunderland Plant.
+Pupils from more than a dozen North East primary schools have taken part in the first ‘FIRSTLEGO League’ competition at Nissan’s Sunderland plant.

-Year 5 and year 6 pupils from 13 primary schools in the Washington area were given the opportunity to design, build and program a robot using LEGO Mindstorms technology, helping them to develop basic STEM (Science, Technology, Engineering and Maths) skills.
+Year 5 and year 6 pupils from 13 primary schools in the Washington area were set the challenge to design, build and program a robot using LEGO Mindstorms technology, helping them to develop their STEM (Science, Technology, Engineering and Maths) skills.

-The competition is one of three new challenges launched by the Nissan Skills Foundation in a bid to bring STEM to life for primary school students across the North East.
+The competition is one of three new initiatives launched by the Nissan Skills Foundation in a bid to bring STEM to life for primary school students across the North East.

 FIRSTLEGO League is a collaboration between FIRST, a not-for-profit public charity, and the LEGO group.
 In the UK and Ireland, the program is run by the Institution of Engineering and Technology (IET), one of the world’s largest engineering institutions.